 This pivotal question gets back to centrism.
 President Clinton once told his economic advisers, “I don’t understand how someone can love jobs but hate the people who create them.”
 President Obama has already been partially rewarded by his new approach.
 If he wants to get reelected, he will need to continue this course.

-This article appears in the Jan.
-22, 2011, edition of National Journal.
+This article appears in the January 22, 2011, edition of National Journal Magazine.